10-3-pursuit/project-solo-full-stack-portfolio/README.md

 Please choose one of two options:

 1. If you would like to use login and logout authentication functionality, `fork` and `clone` the [jwt-auth-backend](https://github.com/10-3-pursuit/jwt-auth-backend) and [jwt-auth-frontend](https://github.com/10-3-pursuit/jwt-auth-frontend) into a parent folder.
-These will server as your repos.
+These will serve as your repos.

 1. If you are not using authentication then `fork` and `clone` the [express-server-starter-db](https://github.com/10-3-pursuit/express-server-starter-db) and the [react-basic-starter](https://github.com/10-3-pursuit/react-basic-starter/tree/main)